Do you know what your debt-to-income ratio is?

 The options are endless, but they all start the same way: with your decision to make our assets work for you.

 It’s important to understand what is debt-to-income ratio and why it matters.
 If you’re struggling with your finances and want to improve your debt-to-income ratio, talk to a financial consultant to figure out your options.
-If you’re looking for an alternative, Sell & Stay can potentially help you accomplish your goals without having to leave the home you love.
-To take advantage of this win-win situation, call EasyKnock today and talk with a representative.
+If you’re looking for an alternative, a sale-leaseback program can potentially help you accomplish your goals without having to leave the home you love.
 By this time next week, you could be well on your way to a better DTI and more financial freedom.